 Moeapulu Frances Tagaloa

 Frances serves as the Chief of Staff for a global Christian organisation.
-Frances graduated from the University of Auckland, New Zealand with a law degree and a Bachelor of Arts.
-She is married to Timo Tagaloa, former All Black, who works with Athletes in Action, a sports organisation, which together they started in New Zealand.
+Frances graduated from the University of Auckland, with a law degree and Bachelor of Arts.
+She is married to Timo Tagaloa, former All Black, who works with Athletes in Action, a sports organisation they started together.
 Frances is a survivor of faith-based abuse by a Marist brother in the Catholic Church.
 She was the first witness in the Catholic hearing in November 2020, has been seeking redress since 2002 and has been a SAGE member since November 2021.
-Frances credits her faith as playing a major part of her healing process and believes it's healthy that all faith-based institutions be accountable and guided by an independent body with matters relating to abuse in care.
+Frances credits her faith as playing a major part of her healing process and believes it is healthy that all faith-based institutions be accountable and guided by an independent body with matters relating to abuse in care.
 She has two sons Josh (28) married to Chelsea, and Trent (26).

-Jim is a farm boy from Fairlie.
+Jim grew up on a farm in Fairlie.
 He is a survivor of faith-based abuse at boarding school.
 For many years Jim worked in mental health where most of the people he worked with were trauma survivors.
 Jim is part of a network of men who have experienced abuse.
-These days he is semi-retired in Christchurch and spends his time making things and growing food.
+These days he is semi-retired and spends his time making things and growing food.

 Tu Chapman, Ngāti Kahungunu, Ngāti Awa

 Gary Williams MNZM is a member of the Commission’s Survivors Advisory Group of Experts.
-Gary, Ngati Porou, was placed in care as a 13-year-old and left care in his 40s.
+Gary was placed in care as a 13-year-old and left care in his 40s.
 He has been influential in driving change for disabled people and Māori for over four decades.
 He works as a specialist consultant to the disability, government and NGO sectors.